Intro to product inventory

-In Ecwid, inventory quantities update as soon as an order is placed, either with Paid or Awaiting Payment status (in case it's placed with an offline payment method).
+In Ecwid, inventory quantities update as soon as an order is placed, either with Paid or Awaiting Payment (in case it's placed with an offline payment method) status.
 In other words, your inventory reduces as soon as your customer checks out.
 If later you change the payment status for an order to Cancelled/Refunded, the quantity of the products from that order will be automatically re-added to the inventory.

 Read more about stock level changes and inventory tracking: Managing inventory →